 A total of 6 unannounced reading quizzes, each worth 10 points, will be given during the first 10 minutes of class.
+(Students who come to class late will not be given additional time to complete the quiz.)
 Quizzes will consist of multiple choice and true/false questions based on the reading assignments.
 Only the five highest quiz grades will count towards the final quiz grade.